 Why Watson Still Matters

 John B. Watson died in 1958, long before the cognitive revolution in psychology.
-Yet his ideas remain embedded in educational practice.
+Yet his ideas remain embedded in educational practise.
 Every time you plan a lesson sequence with clear learning objectives and success criteria, you are respecting Watson's insight that learning is responsive to how situations are structured.
 Every time you provide consistent feedback, you are applying his principle that stimulus-response associations shape behaviour.
-Every time you design a calm, focused learning environment, you acknowledge that the setting influences what people do.
+Every time you design a calm, focussed learning environment, you acknowledge that the setting influences what people do.

 Understanding Watson's contribution helps you see your classroom design and behaviour management not as disconnected activities but as integrated applications of learning science.
 Your reward charts, your class routines, your seating arrangements, your response to behaviour, your lesson sequencing, all of these shape what students do and learn.
 Watson showed that these details matter enormously.
 This insight remains as relevant in 2024 as it was in 1913.

 For the next lesson, consider one stimulus-response pattern in your classroom.
 What behaviour are you seeing?
 What stimulus precedes it?
 What consequence follows?
 Is the pattern one you want to strengthen or change?
 Design a small modification to either the stimulus or the consequence, implement it consistently, and notice what happens.
-This simple experiment embodies Watson's method and remains one of the most powerful tools for understanding and improving classroom practice.
+This simple experiment embodies Watson's method and remains one of the most powerful tools for understanding and improving classroom practise.

 John Broadus Watson (1878-1958) founded behaviourism as a formal school of psychology in 1913.
 He was the first psychologist to argue that we should abandon subjective introspection entirely and study only observable behaviour.
 This radical shift reshaped how we understand learning, and his influence runs through every behaviour policy, reward system, and classroom routine you have ever used.